xkema/xkema.github.io/_posts/2020-11-02-can-we-uncomment-html-comments-with-javascript.md

 **DOM** (Document Object Model) is the representation of an annotated text as programmable objects.
 When it comes to web development, this annotated text is usually the `HTML`, and programmable objects are various DOM interfaces like `Node`, `Element`, `HTMLLinkElement`, ...

 DOM representations are essential because they allow us to create or modify webpages with JavaScript programming language.
-Browsers engines read and parse `HTML` texts into the DOM.
+Browser engines read and parse `HTML` texts into the DOM.
 Before that, we are unable to access DOM elements by JavaScript.
 Then, we are good to go with JavaScript to change and modify it.
 For further reading, check out the [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction#DOM_and_JavaScript "DOM and JavaScript") page on DOM.

 When working with an HTML page, we usually focus on the usual DOM nodes like the `body`, `p`, `div`, `a`, ...
 We select them with methods like `querySelector()` and `querySelectorAll()` which return `Element` or `HTMLElement` interface instances.
 Usual developer activities.
 We don't even notice comment nodes or empty text nodes while working with these methods and interfaces.
 As a matter of fact, we do not need to notice them at all.